helgoboss/helgobox/doc/user-guide.md

 sets it back to REAPER's default track automation mode "Trim/Read".

 - **Mode:** Here you can pick the desired automation mode.

-###### Global automation mode override target

-Sets the global automation mode override to the desired value if the incoming control value is greater than 0%, otherwise removes the override.

-- **Behavior:** Lets you decide between bypassing all envelopes or overriding with a specific automation mode.
-- **Mode:** Here you can pick the desired automation mode if *Behavior* is *Override*.

 ###### FX open target